Open Postdoctoral position, faculty mentor Michelle Lin

 Pay Range:

-• Conduct and manage research projects focused on emergency medicine health services.
+• Conduct and manage research projects focused on emergency medicine health services, care transitions, and population-level outcomes.

-• Utilize advanced quantitative methods to analyze large healthcare datasets, including Medicare and Medicaid claims data.
+• Utilize advanced quantitative methods to analyze large healthcare datasets, including Medicare and Medicaid claims (MedPAR, Outpatient, Carrier, TAF).

-• Collaborate with multidisciplinary teams within and outside the institution.
+• Collaborate with multidisciplinary teams of clinicians, economists, and policy researchers.

 Appointment Details